Background pattern

 • Flatulence.

-• Abdominal swelling or distension.
+• Abdominal swelling or abdominal distension.

 • Skin rash or itching.

-• Pain, itching, or redness at the infusion site.
+• Pain, itching or redness at the infusion site.

 • Pain in arms or legs.

-• Elevated liver enzymes or creatine phosphokinase (CPK) levels in blood tests.
+• High levels of liver enzymes or creatine phosphokinase (CPK) in blood tests.

-Rare side effects(may affect up to 1 in 100patients):
+Uncommon side effects(may affect up to 1 in 100 people)

-• Loss of appetite.
+• Decreased appetite.

 • Tremors.